bjerrep/obsoleta/README.md

 There are also the free form get/setters of key:values external to obsoleta:

 	--getvalue key
-	--setvalue "key this is the value"
+	--setvalue "key value"

-Use the get/setters in the first part for obsoleta specific entries, the free form get/setters for anything else (e.g. a toolchain that might decide the obsoleta.json files is a good place to save information in)
+Use the get/setters in the first part for obsoleta specific entries, the free form get/setters for anything else (e.g. a toolchain that might decide the obsoleta.json files is a good place to save information in).

+If 'value' are 'True' or 'False' it will be converted to a boolean type as opposed to be saved as a string.